hage9998/server-skeleton-typescript/README.md

-# Awesome Project Build with TypeORM
+# This project focuses on creating a backend server skeleton using the Hexagonal architecture and the following tools:
+- Typescript;
+- Node and Express;
+- TypeORM;
+- tsyringe for Dependency Injection;

 Steps to run this project:

-1. Run `npm i` command
+1. Run `npm i` command;
-2. Setup database settings inside `data-source.ts` file
+2. Setup database settings inside .env file;
-3. Run `npm start` command
+3. Run `npm start:dev` command;